There are 81 HPBC churches on O’ahu, known as “The Gathering Place” of the Hawaiian Islands.

 This region is the combination of two groups of islands; the South Pacific Baptist Association with 13 churches in American Samoa and Samoa, and the Baptist Association of Micronesia with 10 churches in Guam and Saipan.
 These islands originally became part of the HPBC because of the extent of American territories in the South Pacific, but has grown through church planting to cover additional locales throughout the region, with many more to come.

-As of 2016, there are 5 HPBC churches in Okinawa, Japan, and Korea.
+There are 6 HPBC churches in Okinawa, Japan, Korea, and Thailand.